 This wasn’t my ideal point to start sanding, but considering how strong the chemicals in that Goof Off were, I decided to move on a bit earlier than I originally planned.
 Even so, much of the paint was removed at this point and overall I was happy with how much I was able to take off.

 Sanded the plinth down to bare metal to prep it for a fresh coat of new paint.
-I decided to go with glossy black.
+I decided to go with black.

 Other projects seemed to simply use Rust-Oleum spray paint, so I followed along.

 After a failed attempt or two, I was able to get a decent coat of paint to stick.

 It’s not perfect but it certainly looks a lot better than it did in the beginning.
 The satin black color turned out very nice and it should fit well with the walnut colored frame.